pauldamjn/Cooperative-models/README.md

 # Initial conditions

 Define lambda to evaluate different levels of genetic mixing.
-You can also change the number of subpolations in the Creating subpopulations section and the number of cycles (n) in the Structured population cycle.
+You can also change the number of subpopulations in the Creating subpopulations section and the number of cycles (n) in the Structured population cycle.

 # Running the model
-Make sure to save your data with a correct file name.
+Make sure to save your data with the correct file name.
 Then run the model.

 # Wolfram Mathematica models

-These models creates bifurcation diagrams from 1 trait and 2 traits models.
+These models create bifurcation diagrams from 1 trait and 2 traits models.
 Run the code in the Wolfram notebook to generate the diagrams.
 The data comes from simulations done with Matlab models.